corinne-riddell/PopDataViz2017/Import-Data.md

 between 2010 and 2015.
 It contains one row per traffic stop.
 Depending on what you would like to visualize, you may want to aggregate these data by time, space, or a clustering variable before visualization.
 Let us know if we can help you with pre-processing your data.
+The data contain 283,285 rows and 23 columns.

 Variables included: